 Spring Birding Weekend

-Our Spring Birding Weekend is the perfect opportunity to view birds migrating along the flyway.
+Our Spring Birding and Outdoor Weekend is the perfect opportunity to view birds migrating along the flyway.
 Some of our favorites to see at this time of the year include Painted Buntings, Prothonotary Warblers, Indigo Buntings, Ruby-throated Hummingbirds, and Baltimore Orioles.
 Read our article Our Top 5 Spring Migratory Birds at Tara.

 What Causes Migration?